safwankdb/Leetcoding-Challenges-Cpp/README.md

 - #### Max Consecutive Ones III
     - O(Nlog(N)) solution: Use a check function to see if there is a contiguous subarray of length m with <= k zeros.
 Then binary search over parameter m to find max value.

+- #### Lowest Common Ancestor of a Binary Tree
+    Write a find(x, y) function to find if node x is in subtree y.
+Check if p is in q subtree and vice versa.
+If both are in left, recurse with left as root, same for right.
+If both are in different subtrees, return root.